-Almost any types of controls, indications or circuitry may be built into the available sizes of VCS unit and to date over 530 different types have been manufactured.
-Fig 6 shows a typical example.
+Almost all types of controls, indications, or circuitry may be built into the available sizes of VCS unit and to date over 530 different types have been manufactured.
+A typical example is shown in FIG. 6.
+To avoid impairing night vision performance, indication and tally strip illumination light levels for units sited on the bridge or in the operations room have a dimming capability provided by a separate VCS dimmer unit.